digimokan/ans_pb_cfg_workstation_userl/.github/README.md

 3. Power up the workstation PC.
 You will see a root prompt, at the `/root` directory.

-4. Edit `/root/install_disk_selection.yml` to specify the installation disks.
+4. Edit `/root/install_options.yml` to specify the installation disks and other options.
 You can specify one disk, or two disks for a mirrored installation.

-5. Run the `install_arch_linux.sh` script to install Arch Linux to the workstation.
+5. Run the `/root/install_arch_linux.sh` script to install Arch Linux to the workstation.

    ```shell